Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Compel.md

-## Compel
+# Compel
 >[!tldr] Compel
 >When you attempt to persuade someone to do something, envision your approach and roll.
 If you...
 >- Charm, pacify, barter, or convince: Roll +heart (add +1 if youshare a bond).
 >- Threaten or incite: Roll +iron.
 >- Lie or swindle: Roll +shadow.
 >
->On a strong hit, they’ll do what you want or share what they know.
+>**ON A STRONG HIT**, they’ll do what you want or share what they know.
 Take +1 momentum.
 If you use this exchange to Gather Information, make that move now and add +1.
 >
->On a weak hit, as above, but they ask something of you in return.
+>**ON A WEAK HIT**, as above, but they ask something of you in return.
 Envision what they want (Ask the Oracle if unsure).
 >
->On a miss, they refuse or make a demand which costs you greatly.
+>**ON A MISS**, they refuse or make a demand which costs you greatly.
 Pay the Price.

 When you act to persuade someone to do as you ask, or give you something, make this move.
 It might be through bargaining, or intimidation, charm, diplomacy, or trickery.
 Use the appropriate stat based on your approach, and roll to see what happens.

 This move doesn’t give you free rein to control the actions of other characters in your world.
 Remember: Fiction first.
 Consider their motivations.
 What is your leverage over them?
 What do they stand to gain or avoid?
 Do you have an existing relationship?
 If your argument has no merit, or your threat or promise carries no weight, you can’t make this move.
 You can’t intimidate your way out of a situation where you are at a clear disadvantage.
 You can’t barter when you have nothing of value to offer.
-If you are unsure, Ask the Oracle, “Would they consider this?”
+If you are unsure, [[Ask the Oracle]], “Would they consider this?”
 If the answer is yes, make the move.

 On the other hand, if their positive response is all but guaranteed—you are acting obviously in their best interest or offering a trade of fair value—don’t make this move.
 Just make it happen.
 Save the move for times when the situation is uncertain and dramatic.